mighdoll/tys/README.md

 * ```-c, --config [configFile] ```
 Specify tys options by default exporting a [TysConfig](src/TysConfig.ts) structure from a TypeScript file.
-If ```-c``` is specified without an config file, tys will look for a file named *tysconfig.ts* in the current directory and the tys installation directory.
+If ```-c``` is specified without an config file, tys will look for a file named *tysconfig.ts* in the current directory, the directory containing a link to tys if tys was launched via a symlink. and the tys installation directory.
 * ```--outDir <directory> ```
 Directory in which to cache transpiled JavaScript output files.
 Without this option, tys caches in *$HOME/.cache/tys*.